BlitzBricksterYY-db/scgpt_mlflow_blog/scgpt_mlflow_blog_post.md

 sparse_list = adata.X.toarray().tolist()  # List of lists
 ```

+**Why it matters**: Model serving endpoints require all data to be JSON-serializable for HTTP transport.

 ### 2. Parameter Type Errors
 **Problem**: `MlflowException: Failed to enforce schema of data`